AkaMagician/aiurbot/README.md

 - when ready, run "node index.js"
 - if HOME is still default, type `/j ROOMSLUG` where ROOMSLUG is the roomslug of the room you want to join
   - roomslugs can be found at the end of a room's URL, e.g. plug.dj/**this-is-a-room-slug**

+# ALWAYS USE `/exit` TO CLOSE THE BOT.
+NEVER FORCE CLOSE.

 You may also use `settings.json` to specify your settings.
 However, `EXTERNALSETTINGS` must be set to `true` (line 23 within index.js).